Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

 with $\lim_{N\rightarrow \infty}{\rm PR}(\left\{\rho_i\right\})>0$ for a delocalised state, and $\lim_{N\rightarrow \infty}{\rm PR}(\left\{\rho_i\right\})=0$ for a localised state.
 Figure~\ref{fig:loc}A shows the participation ratio as a function of $v_2$ of minima of $\omega$ obtained numerically.
 For low $v_2$, the homogeneous state is stable, and so ${\rm PR}=1$.
 At intermediate $v_2$, the retrieval state becomes stable, for which ${\rm PR}=1/({1+a_{\ast}^2})$.
 In addition, we also observe other non-retrieval states that are locally stable, which are reminiscent of spurious states in associative neural networks \cite{hertz2018introduction}.
 For large values of $v_2$, these non-retrieval states have a decreasing PR, with the discrete jumps observed corresponding to the full depletion of components one by one.

 We further studied the role of increasing the number of components on localization.
 Fig.~\ref{fig:loc}B shows that the PR saturates to a constant value as $N$ increases.
-This asymptotic value decreases as a function of the quadratic interaction, $v_2$, and the number of targets, $p$, see Appendix~\ref{app:zeroT}.
+This asymptotic value decreases as a function of the quadratic interaction, $v_2$, and the number of targets, $p$, see Sec.~\ref{app:zeroT} of the SI.
 Therefore, stable states are localized for $v_2\gg1$ and an extensive number of targets $p\sim N$, in agreement with the analytical results at the beginning of this section.

 Taken together, stable states in the disordered region have a small PR and localize in the limit of $v_2$ large and many targets $p\sim N$.
 This supports the idea that stability of the retrieval region is related to the suppression of localization.